VasilyShelkov/React-Hot-Dev-Starter-Kit/README.md

 3. npm start or npm run dev

-4. go to localhost:3000 in the browser of your choice
+4. go to localhost:8080 for dev and localhost:3000 for prod in the browser of your choice
 ```
 **bathe in the glory of my React-hot-dev-starter-kit and start developing your sexy ideas ASAP**